 Remember, the economic environment at the time had ravaged stocks left, right and center.
 Unemployment had exploded and corporate earnings collapsed.
 Deflation was rampant.
 Yet Coca-Cola kept on chugging along.
 A dividend payment of $4.90 per share in 1929 went on to increase to $6 a share four years later.
 How many stocks can boast a record of increasing their dividends during the depression years?
 I’d wager not all that many.

-Once you adjust for stock splits the value of a single Coke share bought back in the 1919 IPO is now over $10,000,000 (with dividends reinvested).
-Even if you assume that dividends were not continually reinvested, that single share would be worth over $400,000 at today’s share price.
-Due to the numerous stock splits over the years that share would have morphed into 9,200 shares and would be churning out over $3,000 in dividends every quarter.
+Adjusted for stock splits, the value of a single Coke share bought in the 1919 IPO is now over $10,000,000.
+Now, that figure does include the effect of reinvesting dividends.
+If you assume dividends were not reinvested, that single share would be worth over $400,000 at time of writing.
+Adjusting for stock splits, it would have morphed into 9,200 shares churning out over $3,000 in dividend cash every quarter.

-For any generous Quincy residents who handed these shares down to their heirs (and their heirs after that), it represents astonishing passive income.
+It represents astonishing passive income for those Quincy residents who handed the shares down to their heirs.
 Even more so when you consider that this is all just from one single share.
-Had they initially picked up 50 shares in 1919 and held on to them then their descendants would currently be enjoying $150,000 a quarter in dividend income.
-Assuming the dividends were reinvested then the lump sum alone would be worth half a billion dollars!
+Had they picked up 50 shares in 1919 and held on to them, their descendants would currently be enjoying dividend income of $150,000 per quarter.
+Assuming reinvested dividends, the lump sum alone would be worth half a billion dollars!